DIARY-Top Economic Events to July 28 | Business

 Government Debt Auctions Political and General News

-WEDNESDAY, JUNE 1 OSLO - Finanstilsynet and Norges Bank arrange seminars on payment systems and ICT in the financial sector - 0730 GMT.
+WEDNESDAY, JUNE 1 ** FRANKFURT - Introductory statement by ECB Board member Fabio Panetta at the meeting of the Euro Accession Countries Working Group of the Committee on Economic and Monetary Affairs of the European Parliament - 1515 GMT.
+OSLO - Finanstilsynet and Norges Bank arrange seminars on payment systems and ICT in the financial sector - 0730 GMT.
 THE HAGUE, Netherlands - Dutch central bank president and ECB governing council member Klaas Knot appears in a hearing in the Dutch parliament on the stability of the country's financial sector - 1230 GMT LONDON - Andrew Hauser Executive Director for Markets of Bank of England is Panellist at the Federal Reserve Bank of New York Monetary Policy Implementation and Digital Innovation workshop, 'Digital currency and monetary policy frameworks' - 0330 GMT.
 FRANKFURT - Participation by ECB President Christine Lagarde in high-level panel at virtual Green Swan 2022 conference "Finance for the Transition, a Transition for Finance" organised by the Bank for International Settlements - 1100 GMT NEW YORK CITY - Federal Reserve Bank of New York President John Williams gives opening remarks before the Monetary Policy Implementation and Digital Innovation workshop organized by the Federal Reserve Bank of New York and Columbia University School of International and Public Affairs, in New York. - 1530 GMT PARIS - Keynote speech by Member of the Executive Board of ECB Philip R. Lane at the CEPR Paris Symposium hosted by Sciences Po in Paris. - 1530 GMT CORDOVA, TENN. , United States - Federal Reserve Bank of St. Louis President James Bullard gives presentation on the U.S. economy and monetary policy before hybrid Economic Club of Memphis event, in Cordova, Tenn. - 1700 GMT STOCKHOLM – Riksbank Deputy Governor Anna Breman will participate in a panel discussion organised by the Royal Swedish Academy of Sciences, the Stockholm Resilience Centre at Stockholm University and the Nobel Foundation. – 1200 GMT.
 WASHINGTON, D.C. - Federal Reserve issues the Beige Book of economic condition - 1800 GMT OTTAWA - Bank of Canada key policy interest rate announcement - 1400 GMT.
 THURSDAY, JUNE 2 OSLO - Norway Central Bank Deputy Governor Oystein Borsum gives a lecture at SpareBank 1 Markets annual Finance Seminar in Oslo - 1300 GMT.
 NEW YORK CITY - Federal Reserve Bank of New York Executive Vice President Lorie Logan gives closing remarks before the Monetary Policy Implementation and Digital Innovation workshop organized by the Federal Reserve Bank of New York and Columbia University School of International and Public Affairs, in New York. - 1600 GMT CLEVELAND - Federal Reserve Bank of Cleveland President Loretta Mester speaks on the economic outlook via videoconference before the Philadelphia Council for Business Economics Meeting - 1700 GMT.
 STOCKHOLM – Riksbank Deputy Governor Per Jansson will discuss current monetary policy and future economic developments at Ohman Fonder. – 1000 GMT.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)